-Nebraska Community Blood Bank (NCBB) is closely monitoring the outbreak of COVID-19 and continues to carry out our lifesaving mission in our communities.
-To ensure we are prepared to support health agencies in our communities and across the country, NCBB strongly urges individuals who feel healthy and well to make an appointment to give blood, platelets, and plasma.
+Nebraska Community Blood Bank (NCBB) is closely monitoring the COVID-19 pandemic and continues to carry out our lifesaving mission.
+To ensure we are prepared to support health agencies in our communities and across the country, NCBB strongly urges individuals who feel healthy and well to make an appointment to give blood, platelets, plasma, or COVID convalescent plasma.

-Please note: All donors, visitors, and staff are required to wear a face mask or face covering.
-When presenting to donate, donors are asked to bring a face mask or face covering.
+- Face mask or face covering required.
+All donors, visitors, and staff are required to wear a face mask or face covering.

 - have experienced symptoms of COVID-19 in the last 14 days, such as fever, chills, cough, shortness of breath, difficulty breathing